Heidi Fleiss: Personal life

-In 2003, Fleiss accused her ex-boyfriend, actor Tom Sizemore, of domestic violence.
+In 2003, Fleiss accused actor Tom Sizemore, her ex-boyfriend, of domestic violence.
+Sizemore was convicted of the charge.

 Fleiss eventually moved to Pahrump, Nevada, a small town near Death Valley while caring for 25 parrots.
 Drew Pinsky, who treated Fleiss for substance abuse, performed brain scans on her that showed significant frontal lobe dysfunction, which Pinsky surmised was behind her inability to empathize with people, and her propensity for doing so with birds.

 In 2009, Fleiss was treated for substance abuse at the Pasadena Recovery Center, which was filmed for the third season of Celebrity Rehab with Dr. Drew.
 One of her fellow patients was Sizemore, against whom her prior restraining order had lapsed.
 Both Fleiss and Sizemore consented to appear together on the show before filming began, and their reunion, depicted in the third episode, was amicable, though Fleiss subsequently expressed mixed feelings about his presence there.
-During the filming of the program, Fleiss left the center and was involved in an accident with her SUV near her home in Nevada.
+During the filming of the program, Fleiss left the center, and she was involved in an accident with her SUV near her home in Nevada.
 She subsequently returned to rehab.

 After completing treatment for substance abuse, Fleiss briefly became engaged to Dennis Hof, owner of Nevada's Moonlite BunnyRanch.
 Fleiss said in 1994 that she is a vegetarian.

-In August 2013, Nevada police found nearly 400 marijuana plants growing at her Pahrump, Nevada, home, but did not arrest Fleiss and submitted their report to the district attorney's office.
+In August 2013, Nevada police found nearly 400 marijuana plants growing at her home in Pahrump, Nevada, but did not arrest Fleiss and submitted their report to the district attorney's office.

-In 2022 Fleiss announced that she would be moving to Missouri after someone shot one of her parrots with a pellet gun.
+In 2022, Fleiss announced that she would be moving to Missouri after someone shot one of her parrots with a pellet gun.

+In media

+In 1993, Fleiss became a prototype for the character of Lauren Ethridge in Season 2 of Melrose Place (played by Kristian Alfonso).

+In 2021, composer Billy Recce released his musical theater concept album "Little Black Book" about Fleiss' story, co-conceived by director Will Nunziata.
+In 2025, "Little Black Book" was produced at the Bowery Ballroom, starring Tony-Nominee Orfeh, directed by Kristin Hanggi.

+In 2022, Fleiss was the subject of HeidiWorld: The Heidi Fleiss Story, an iHeartRadio podcast produced, written and hosted by Molly Lambert.

+She will be played by Aubrey Plaza in an upcoming biopic.